CamposRF/HOWLish/HOWLish/README.md

 - [here](https://drive.google.com/file/d/1Sdt5TwN-OteMp7fV7ub9G109d-dSo8du/view?usp=sharing) for the frozen graph format;

 A toy dataset can be downloaded [here](https://drive.google.com/file/d/11ouRaRAI_V38n5T4q4Cr8zgeRPUB2jgS/view?usp=drive_link).
 This dataset includes two .WAV files from passive acoustic monitoring campaigns conducted in the north of Portugal.
 The dataset is structured in two folders: input and output, compatible with the way the detection pipeline was coded.
 The .WAV files are 30 minutes long and were recorded with a sample rate of 8kHz.
-The pipeline is currently tailored to 8kHz audio data.
+The current version of the pipeline only works with 8kHz audio data.

 ## Deployment